ebtc-protocol/ebtc/README.md

   const ETHColl = toBN(toWei('5')) // borrower wants to lock 5 ETH collateral

-  // Call deployed TroveManager contract to read the liquidation reserve and latest borrowing fee const liquidationReserve = await troveManager.EBTC_GAS_COMPENSATION() const expectedFee = await troveManager.getBorrowingFeeWithDecay(EBTCAmount)
+  // Call deployed TroveManager contract to read the liquidation reserve and latest borrowing fee const liquidationReserve = await cdpManager.EBTC_GAS_COMPENSATION() const expectedFee = await cdpManager.getBorrowingFeeWithDecay(EBTCAmount)

-  // Total debt of the new trove = EBTC amount drawn, plus fee, plus the liquidation reserve const expectedDebt = EBTCAmount.add(expectedFee).add(liquidationReserve)
+  // Total debt of the new cdp = EBTC amount drawn, plus fee, plus the liquidation reserve const expectedDebt = EBTCAmount.add(expectedFee).add(liquidationReserve)

-  // Get the nominal NICR of the new trove const _1e20 = toBN(toWei('100'))
+  // Get the nominal NICR of the new cdp const _1e20 = toBN(toWei('100'))
   let NICR = ETHColl.mul(_1e20).div(expectedDebt)

   // Get an approximate address hint from the deployed HintHelper contract.
-Use (15 * number of troves) trials
+Use (15 * number of cdps) trials
   // to get an approx. hint that is close to the right position. let numTroves = await sortedTroves.getSize() let numTrials = numTroves.mul(toBN('15'))